JanssenProject/jans/docs/cedarling/cedarling-authz.md

   context: Context
 };
 ```

+Note: The `TrustedIssuer` namespace corresponds to its name.

 With this schema, you only need to provide the fields that are not automatically included.
 For instance, to define the `time` in the context: